lawalletio/urlx/README.md

 # lawallet URLx

-This module acts as a bridge between lawallet transactions and the outside world by reacting and emiting inbound and outbound transactions
+This module acts as a bridge between lawallet transactions and the outside world by reacting and emitting inbound and outbound transactions

 ## Installation